Yahav Winner: Life and career

 Winner graduated from the Nissan Nativ Acting Studio in 2014.
 He was also a graduate of the film department at Minshar School of Art.

 Between 2014 and 2018 he was an actor in theatre (Habima and Kibbutz theatre) and in television.
 His short film Faith won the best students' film at the 2020 Solidarity Human Rights Film Festival, as well as best screenplay at the Little Wing Film Festival.

 His short film Neurim was screened at Cinefondation in Cannes and at the Palm Springs Shortfest.
-His last film The Boy, focused on a father and son from a kibbutz near the Gaza Strip facing incoming rocket fire and nearby combat, won the best cinematography prize at the 2023 Tel Aviv International Students Film Festival.
+His last film, The Boy, focused on a father and son from a kibbutz near the Gaza Strip facing incoming rocket fire and nearby combat, won the best cinematography prize at the 2023 Tel Aviv International Students Film Festival.
 Posthumously, The Boy and Winner won the best screenplay and Prix Interculturel awards at the 2023 Filmschoolfest Munich.

 Winner worked at the Film and Television School of Sapir College as head of productions.

-At the time of his death, he completed filming and began editing of his first feature-length film, which he directed, wrote and also acted in.
-The film was made at Kfar Aza with Winner's guidance as director of fellow local residents, many of whom were murdered with him in the events of 7 October.
+At the time of his death, he had completed filming and began editing of his first feature-length film, which he directed, wrote and also acted in.
+The film was made at Kfar Aza with Winner as director and many fellow local residents appearing as actors alongside him, many of whom were murdered with him in the events of 7 October.
+In November 2023, the completed film, The Boy, began screening nationally at Israeli cinemas with proceeds dedicated to his widow and child.
+It also premiered internationally in various film festivals.

+Personal life

+Winner was married to Shaylee Atary, an actor and singer.
+They had a daughter together, born in September 2023.